apalarcon/apalarcon.github.io/_pages/cv.md

 ======
 * B.S. in Meteorology, Higher Institute of Technologies and Applied Sciences, Cuba, 2015
 * M.S. in Meteorology, Higher Institute of Technologies and Applied Sciences, University of Havana, Cuba, 2019
-* Ph.D Student, Environmental Physiscs Laboratory, University of Vigo, 2019 - present
+* Ph.D Student, Environmental Physics Laboratory, University of Vigo, 2019 - present

 Work experience
 ======